woook/moka-fe/README.md

 ====

 This repo is incomplete and serves as a backup of some code.
-It inlcudes some legac(hitt)y code.
+It includes some legac(hitt)y code.